atsign-foundation/at_demos/at_cookbook/README.md

 ## Getting Started

 Clone this application from the `at_demos` repository.
 If you haven't used the `at_hello_world` app yet, we highly encourage you to check that out first.
-Make sure that your virtual environment (i.e. Docker containers) are running whenever you use an @protocol application.
+Make sure that your virtual environment (i.e. Docker containers) are running whenever you use an atProtocol application.